Frequently Asked Questions

 • Target audience: One for the World specializes in advocating to university students and young professionals.
 This is reflected in our brand, strategy and way of working.
 While Giving What We Can is open to these audiences, they appeal to a wider range of people and attract many of their pledgers via earned or paid media.

-If you decide to take the Giving What We Can pledge, you can fulfill part or all of your pledge by giving through One for the World.
+If you decide to take the 10% Pledge with Giving What We Can, you can fulfill part or all of your pledge by giving through One for the World.